vannan05-midmark/challenging-github-copilot/workshop/README.md

 > Why this might not work?
 Because generic questions provide generic answers,
 > and even if Copilot produces a good prompt, it still might miss core business
 > logic that is essential for the product.

+### BONUS Challenge!

+You should probably have all tests passing by now.
+The performance test has a check for the query to complete under 3 seconds.
+Try to make additional changes to the `complex.sql` so that it completes under 1.5 seconds

+- Open `webapp/test_app.py` and look for the `test_request_time` test function
+- Change the `< 3` line so that is shows `< 1.5`
+- Open `complex.sql` again and ask Copilot for any other additional changes to improve performance